Medical failures lead to an above-the-knee amputation

 Preparing for trial to fight for Rebecca

-In preparation for trial, Berman & Simmons attorneys Jodi Nofsinger, Susan Faunce, and Ben Gideon undertook exhaustive research and enlisted the best medical experts available for the case.
+In preparation for trial, Berman & Simmons attorneys Jodi Nofsinger and Susan Faunce undertook exhaustive research and enlisted the best medical experts available for the case.
 The attorneys and their team worked with Rebecca to prove that the physicians and facilities involved in her treatment failed to meet reasonable standards of care.

 For six years, Rebecca’s case was disputed by the doctors and hospital involved.
 Her attorneys continued to prepare for a jury trial.